bet4a/d3wiki/SVG-Controls.md

 * brush - on mousemove, if the brush extent has changed
 * brushend - on mouseup

-Note that when clicking on the background, a mousedown also triggers a brushmove, since the brush extent is immediately cleared to start a new extent.
+Note that when clicking on the background, a mousedown also triggers a "brush" event, since the brush extent is immediately cleared to start a new extent.